corrode/tarnish/README.md

 worker types in the same binary without them stepping on each other's toes.

 Workers must implement `Default` (so we can spawn fresh ones) and be `'static` (no borrowed data, since they cross process boundaries).
-Auto-restart currently retries exactly once.
-Maybe that should be configurable.
-It isn't yet.

 Only tested on macOS and Linux.
 It probably works on other Unix-like systems.
 Windows support would require some work around process spawning and signal